 Graham left the RAF in 2011 after 28 years’ service.
-Specialising in force protection, he was employed predominantly within the RAF Regt field force and its training organisation.
-Deployments to Afghanistan included support to niche coalition forces as well as numerous short-term visits when at the Air Warfare Centre.
+Specialising in force protection, he was employed mostly within the RAF Regt field force and its training organisation.
+Deployments to Afghanistan included support to niche coalition forces as well as many short-term visits when at the Air Warfare Centre.
 Iraq saw 2 deployments, firstly with the United Nations just before the Second Gulf War, and then again at Basra Air Base as the country descended into insurgency.
 Other operational deployments included the First Gulf War and the Former Yugoslavia.
 Graham was deputy squadron commander of a Rapier squadron which, along with his earlier airman’s service, saw the completion of 3 deployments to the Falklands.

 Service highlights include his first commissioned tour on II Sqn RAF Regt, secondment to the 7th Duke of Edinburgh’s own Gurkha Rifles within 5 Airborne Brigade and any operational detachment!
 Post-RAF, Graham deployed repeatedly to Afghanistan as a Team Leader of a small technical group providing engineering support and specialist operational advice and analysis for the Australian Defence Force’s sense and warn Giraffe radars.
 Graham joined F4H in Spring of 2014